-Not sure what color to pick?
+Not sure what hallway colors to pick?
 Use our guide to choosing the right colors for every room in your home for expert advice.

 A pairing of intense shades is guaranteed to elevate your hallway from the most forgettable space in the house to statement interior.
-Don’t be afraid of bold shades – it’s all about making sure that they harmonize, which you can ensure by picking tones that can compete equally.
+Don’t be afraid to go bold with your hallway colors – it’s all about making sure that they harmonize, which you can ensure by picking tones that can compete equally.
 Use the darker color on the lower half of the wall to keep the hallway feeling as spacious as possible.

-Take inspiration from this example.
-Midnight Navy and Kelly Green by Benjamin Moore will achieve a similar look.
+Take inspiration from this example, in Midnight Navy and Scottish Pine by Crown Paints.
 Check out our guide to using a color wheel for interior design and color scheming if you want more advice on how to use bolder paint colors in your hallway.

-If going for a bold clash isn’t your thing, you can still experiment with contrasting shades and color blocking, all the while keeping things safely neutral with an off-white scheme and nearly matching tones.
+If going for a bold clash isn’t going to work for your hallway colors, you can still experiment with contrasting shades and color blocking, all the while keeping things safely neutral with an off-white scheme and nearly matching tones.
 Want a contemporary feel?
-Introduce warm, peachy pinks into your hallway; they look great matched with white paintwork and richly-grained mid-tone wood.
+Introduce warm, peachy pinks into your hallway; they look fab matched with white paintwork and richly-grained mid-tone wood.

-5. Get maximum effect from your favorite hallway paint color
+15. Get maximum effect from your favorite hallway colors

-Hallways should not be painted dark colors, right?
-Well, it all depends on the shade.
+You should avoid dark hallways colors, right?
+Well, no, it all depends on the shade.
 While painting your hallway black will only really work in homes with lofty ceilings, a strong, deep shade of grey can lend hallways in even modern, more compact homes a classy, manor house-style look.
 Accent with colorful paintings and decorative pieces for an eclectic feel, and keep the ceiling white to bounce light around.

 This hallway (and the one at the top of the page) is in Farrow & Ball’s bestselling lead grey shade Down Pipe.

-Use our guide to painting a door to ensure your paintwork is up to scratch.
+Use our guide to how to paint a door to ensure your paintwork is up to scratch.

-If your hallway is a collection of doors, stairs and corners, then a great hallway paint color idea is to pick a pale pastel shade to make it look light, bright – and restful.
-For a country-style look, match it with delicate whitewashed furniture and delicate accessories; for a contemporary appeal, match it with blonde wood.
+If your hallway feels a little cramped at times then pick a pale pastel shade to make it look light, bright and restful.
+For a country-style finish, match it with delicate whitewashed furniture and delicate accessories; to give it contemporary appeal, match it with blonde wood.